 There are three types of grants which each support another phase in a researcher’s career, going from two years after the award of the PhD to an established research leader (Starting, Consolidator and Advanced grants).
 The Synergy grants address ambitious research problems with a group of two to four Principal Investigators (PIs) and their teams.
 The Proof of Concept grant is short-term complementary funding for recipients of the previous four main types of grants.

-The 2024 work programme includes four calls for four types of ERC grants: Starting, Consolidator, Advanced and Synergy grants plus a call for complementary funding for Proof of Concept grants and a prize contest for the Public Engagement with Research award.
+The 2024 work programme includes a call for each main frontier research grant, i.e. Starting, Consolidator, Advanced and Synergy Grant plus a call for complementary funding for ERC Principal Investigators, i.e. Proof of Concept Grant with two submission deadlines and a prize contest for the Public Engagement with Research award.

 Infosheets contain edited content on aspects related to this programme.
 They are reviewed at least yearly.